jakjus/jjrs/README.md

 Some script settings can be changed in `src/settings.ts`.
 Also, if you change RS map physics, you should update settings values in `src/settings.ts`.

+## Current state
+There are minor bugs, like synchronization issues (duplicate events that cause outs/freekicks happening randomly on the other side of the map) and major bugs (core dumped, ball disappearing, ball stuck on the out).

+Currently TTF (Time To Failure) is 9 hours on average, therefore it needs admin supervision to restart the server when necessary.

 ## Author